-New construction and substantial improvement of any commercial, industrial, or other nonresidential structure shall either have the lowest floor, including basement, elevated to at least one foot above the level of the base flood elevation; or, together with attendant utility and sanitary facilities, shall:
+New construction and substantial improvement of any commercial, industrial, or other non-residential structure shall either have the lowest floor, including basement, elevated to at least one foot above the level of the base flood elevation; or, together with attendant utility and sanitary facilities, shall:

-A. Be flood-proofed so that below the base flood level the structure is watertight with walls impermeable to the passage of water;

-B. Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy;

-C. Be certified by a professional civil engineer licensed to practice in the State of Oregon that the design and methods of construction shall prevent seepage, collapse or cracking of basement walls, prevent buckling of basement floors, prevent backup of water from sewer lines, and have all openings located one foot above the base flood elevation.
-In addition, all protective features must operate automatically without human intervention;

-D. Non-residential construction that is elevated, but not flood-proofed (i.e., the foundation is not at least one foot above the 100-year flood elevation) shall also comply with the standards set forth in CDC 27.080.
+- A. Be flood-proofed so that below the base flood level the structure is watertight with walls impermeable to the passage of water; - B. Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; - C. Be certified by a professional civil engineer licensed to practice in the State of Oregon that the design and methods of construction shall prevent seepage, collapse or cracking of basement walls, prevent buckling of basement floors, prevent backup of water from sewer lines, and have all openings located one foot above the base flood elevation.
+In addition, all protective features must operate automatically without human intervention; - D. Non-residential construction that is elevated, but not flood-proofed (i.e., the foundation is not at least one foot above the 100-year flood elevation) shall also comply with the standards set forth in CDC 27.080.
 (Ord.
 1522, 2005)

-Staff Finding 11: The criteria (A) relating to flood proofed walls is not applicable.
+Staff Finding 9: The criteria (A) relating to flood proofed walls is not applicable because the dock and ramp have no walls.
 Part of criteria (B) is applicable: the dock should not be adversely affected by hydrostatic or hydrodynamic forces to the extent that it either breaks up in a flood incident or floats up and over the pilings to pose a hazard to properties and river traffic downstream.
-As a condition of approval, the applicant's engineer shall provide a stamped report that the dock, ramp and pilings can withstand those forces.
+Per Condition of Approval 1, the applicant's engineer shall provide a stamped report that the dock, ramp and pilings can withstand those forces.
 Regarding the need to resist buoyancy, a dock is, by definition, expected to be buoyant and float on the water surface.
 That part of the criteria is not applicable.
 Criteria (C) relates to seepage of basement walls and is not applicable.
 Criteria (D) also does not apply.
-The criteria is met outright or by condition.
+The criteria is met outright or by COA 1.

+Chapter 28

-Chapter 28 WILLAMETTE AND TUALATIN RIVER PROTECTION
+WILLAMETTE AND TUALATIN RIVER PROTECTION